-Programs: Prosecution & Indigent Defense Program No.: 01116100 & 01116200
+63Programs: Prosecution & Indigent DefenseProgram No.: 01116100 & 01116200

-Note: These services are obtained through professional service contracts and are largely prescribed by law; program descriptions are combined here for brevity.
+64 Note: These services are obtained through professional service contracts and are largely prescribed by65 law; program descriptions are combined here for brevity.

-- This program includes: 1) Prosecuting Attorney, which provides criminal charges and prosecutorial - 68 services for certain types of crimes; and 2) Indigent Defense, which provides legal counsel to defendants - 69 eligible for assistance.
-In Lynnwood, these services are provided by private law firms via professional - 70 service agreements.
+67 This program includes: 1) Prosecuting Attorney, which provides criminal charges and prosecutorial

+68 services for certain types of crimes; and 2) Indigent Defense, which provides legal counsel to defendants

+69 eligible for assistance.
+In Lynnwood, these services are provided by private law firms via professional

+70 service agreements.

-- 72 This program supports Lynnwood's criminal justice functions by delivering prosecutorial and indigent - 73 defense services to persons charged with misdemeanant and gross-misdemeanant crimes.
-Outcomes - 74 include advancement of equal and ethical justice, balanced risk management, crime deterrence, and - 75 compliance with local, State and Federal requirements.
+72 This program supports Lynnwood's criminal justice functions by delivering prosecutorial and indigent

+73 defense services to persons charged with misdemeanant and gross-misdemeanant crimes.
+Outcomes

+74 include advancement of equal and ethical justice, balanced risk management, crime deterrence, and

+75 compliance with local, State and Federal requirements.

-Pros Prosecution & Indigent Defense 1 Fulfill the community vision for the City Center & Lynnwood Link light rail.
+Pros secution & Indigent Defense High Med.
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail.
 0 2 Ensure financial stability & economic success.
-0 3 Nurture operational & organizational excellence.
-0 4 Be a safe, welcoming, & livable city. $\circ$ 5 Pursue & maintain collaborative relationships & partnerships. $\circ$
+0 3 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city.
+0 5 Pursue & maintain collaborative relationships & partnerships. \bigcirc

 Prosecution & Indigent Defense High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment. $\circ$ To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens. $\circ$ To invest in efficient, integrated, local and regional transportation systems. $\circ$ To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens.
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community \cap with engaged citizens and an accountable government. \cup To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and \bigcirc promote high quality development. \bigcirc To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens.
+0 To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \cap enforcement. \cup To be a city that is responsive to the wants and needs of our citizens.
+0

-81 These programs promote social equity in service delivery and/or enhances services to underregulations relating to civil rights, non-discrimination, sentencing standards, etc. No unintended
+- 81 These programs promote social equity in service delivery and/or enhances services to under- - 82 represented or under-served communities by supporting compliance with local, State, and Federal - 83 regulations relating to civil rights, non-discrimination, sentencing standards, etc. No unintended - 84 consequences are known.
+Legal standards typically advance equality rather than equity.